roberto-mardeni/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1-DeployAndConfigureAzureResources.md

 >$automationAcclocation

 This variable can be changed to a different location than the default value `eastus2`.
 Changing this setting requires that the deployment is monitored to ensure its successful completion.

+## Troubleshooting the deployment script

+If errors are experience when attempting to run the 1-DeployAndConfigureAzureResources.ps1 script, verify that the correct version PowerShell modules were imported when running the 0-Setup-AdministrativeAccountAndPermission.ps1 script.